Schizophrenia

 Experiencing psychosis often leaves its mark on you, even if the symptoms have long gone.
 Schizophrenia can make you feel insecure and reduce your self-confidence.
 But some people can get along fine and live a normal life again after a psychotic episode.

 People with schizophrenia die about 15 years earlier than the average person.
 Especially those who often have relapses are more likely to die younger.
 There are many reasons for this reduced life expectancy.
-For example, they are more likely to suffer from addiction and use more alcohol, nicotine and drugs.
+For example, they are more likely to have an addiction and use more alcohol, nicotine and drugs.
 They also have more infections, heart disease and diabetes, and are less likely to see a doctor.
 These physical illnesses may be lifestyle-related or side effects of medications to treat psychosis symptoms.
 Good treatment increases the life expectancy of people with schizophrenia.

 About 5% of affected people take their own lives.
 This is more common in young men during their first acute phase of psychosis and in people who have had severe symptoms for a very long time.
-The risk is particularly high during an untreated acute psychotic episode and the time immediately after leaving hospital.
+The risk is particularly high during an untreated acute psychotic phase and the time immediately after leaving hospital.

 Diagnosis

 Schizophrenia is only diagnosed if the typical symptoms have lasted for at least one month.
 Symptoms like delusions and hearing voices all the time are more important for the .
-Things like disorganized speech, aimlessly moving about a lot, or other hallucinations (other than hearing voices) are less typical of schizophrenia.
+Things like confused speech, aimlessly moving about a lot, or other hallucinations (other than hearing voices) are less typical of schizophrenia.

 Treatment